monicahq/monica/docs/installation/debian.md

 #### 7. Configure Monica

 Run `composer install` in the folder the repository has been cloned to.
 Which in our case would be /var/www/monica.

 Create a copy of the example configuration file `cp .env.example .env`.

-Now Update `.env` with your specific needs.
+Now update `.env` with your specific needs.
 If you would run the setup with the exact commands used above your file should look like this:

 ```
 # Two choices: local|production.
+Use local if you want to install Monica as a
+# development version.
+Use production otherwise.
 APP_ENV=local

-# true if you want to show debug information on error.
+# true if you want to show debug information on errors.
 For production, put this
 # to false.
-APP_DEBUG=true
+APP_DEBUG=false

 # The encryption key.
 This is the most important part of the application.
 Keep
 # this secure otherwise, everyone will be able to access your application.